NCBI-Codeathons/bioed-2024-team-mcclintock/README.md

 ## Course Materials
+Files will uploaded soon

-Specify the resources developed, including lesson plans, activities, worksheets, presentations, etc. List file names, including file formats (e.g., .docx, .pdf).
+List file names, including file formats (e.g., .docx, .pdf).

 ## Assessments
 The assessments for this will be the protein produced in iCn3D and open ended discussion questions.